Anet369/Pi-Hunter/README.md

 # *Disclamer*
-## Please use with responsibility, Pi-Hunter is made for fun and other legal whitehat purposes.
+## Please use with responsibility, Pi-Hunter is made for fun and other legal whitehat purposes, please do not use without permission from the owner.
-## I am in no way liable or have any responiblity for what you use with this tool for.
+## I am in no way liable or have any responiblity whatsoever for what you use with this tool for.